 Coaching employees addresses performance objectives and helps unleash the potential within each person.
 In fact, research suggests that coaching not only helps individuals perform better, but it also drives overall motivation and commitment to their work.
 A meta-analysis of multiple studies on organizational coaching found that coaching at work positively impacts employee performance.
 It also encourages a more positive attitude about one’s work and the company as a whole.

-This raises the question, are your leaders effectively coaching their employees?
+This raises the question, are your leaders effectively coaching their employees to improve their performance?
 Do they have the skills they need to do so?
 Whatever your answer may be, the following tips may help them begin or motivate them to continue coaching employees to improve their performance.

 1. Connect and Communicate